 There were two zipline concessions, starting at $10 per person, a bargain compared to most places.
 We aren’t into “adrenaline” activities so we just watched and took photos.
-Trouble uploading videos so click here to see the various zipline activities (guess which one is called the “Bats”) and waterfalls.
+Here is a link to videos of various zipline activities (guess which one is called the “Bats”) and waterfalls.

 At one place we rode a tram car with about 10 other people across a valley and back.
 Took about 5 minutes for $2 per head but it was fun.